tuhs1985/pf2e-pathbuilder-tableplop/docs/Tableplop-Inventory-Weapons-Analysis.md

 - name: "Longsword"
 - attack: numeric total to hit (includes level/proficiency/ability/potency)
-- damage or die: e.g., damage "1d8+4 slashing" and/or die "d8"
+- die: base damage die string (e.g., "d8", "d10")
 - str: striking rune level: "", "striking", "greaterStriking", "majorStriking"
 - pot: potency rune (0–3); already included in attack
 - damage type letter: B (bludgeoning), S (slashing), P (piercing); or spelled-out type
-- traits: array of strings; may include “two-hand d8”, “ranged”, “thrown 20 ft.”, “reload 0”, “deadly d10”, “fatal d12”, “versatile P”, etc.
-- range: numeric range in feet (if present on ranged weapons)
-- damageMod: optional numeric damage modifier; if absent, parse from damage string
+- damageBonus: numeric damage modifier computed by Pathbuilder (use this directly; do not derive from ability scores)
 - extraDamage: array of strings like ["1d6 Fire", "1d6 Cold"]

+Traits are not consumed; ignore any trait-dependent logic.
+Mode is not inferred (see below).

 ---

 ## Message Format and Rules

-Canonical format:
+Canonical format (no trait notes, Mode is a literal placeholder):
-{Mode}; {Name} Strike {1d20+Attack}{ (trait notes)}, Damage {XdDie[+Mod]} {type}{ + {XdY} extraType...}
+Melee/Ranged; {Name} Strike {1d20+Attack}, Damage {XdDie[+Mod]} {type}{ + {XdY} extraType...}

-1) Mode (Melee vs Ranged)
+1) Mode
-- Ranged if:
-  - weapon.range > 0, or
-  - traits include “ranged” or “thrown …”
-- Otherwise Melee.
+- Always emit the literal placeholder text: `Melee/Ranged;`
+- Pathbuilder does not directly specify melee vs ranged; do not attempt to infer.

 2) Strike
 - Always “Strike {1d20+Attack}”
 - Attack = Pathbuilder’s computed attack bonus (includes level, proficiency, ability, potency).

-3) Parenthesized notes after Strike (optional, comma-separated) Include when available and relevant:
-- two-hand dX (e.g., “two-hand d8”)
-- reload N (e.g., “reload 0”)
-- thrown N ft. (e.g., “thrown 20 ft.”)
-- deadly dX, fatal dX (display only; not rolled in base damage)
-- range N ft. (for bows/crossbows when not otherwise clear)
-- versatile T (optional display to remind of alternate type)

-4) Base Damage Dice
+3) Base Damage Dice
-- Die type:
+- Die type from `die` (e.g., "d10").
-  - Prefer weapon.die (e.g., "d10"); otherwise parse from damage string.
 - Number of dice from striking rune (str):
   - "" → 1
   - "striking" → 2
   - "greaterStriking" → 3
   - "majorStriking" → 4

-5) Damage Modifier
+4) Damage Modifier
-- Prefer a dedicated numeric (e.g., damageMod) if provided by Pathbuilder.
-- Else parse the +X from the damage string if present (e.g., "1d8+4 slashing" → +4).
+- Use `damageBonus` from Pathbuilder as the damage modifier.
-- If none is present, omit the +X.
+- Do NOT derive from STR/DEX or parse from a text string.

-6) Damage Type
+5) Damage Type
 - Map letters to full:
   - B → bludgeoning
   - S → slashing
   - P → piercing
-- If letter not present, use the final word of the damage string (lowercased).
+- If a spelled-out type is provided, use it as-is (lowercased).

-7) Extra Damage
+6) Extra Damage
 - For each entry in extraDamage (e.g., "1d6 Fire"):
   - Append “ + {1d6} fire”
 - Multiple entries chain: “ + {1d6} fire + {1d6} cold”
 - Preserve dice; lowercase the type text.

+No parenthesized trait notes are included in the message.

 ---

 ## Examples

-1) Staff (melee, no striking, STR +3, bludgeoning, two-hand option)
+1) Staff (no striking, damageBonus +3, bludgeoning)
 - Output:
-Melee; Staff Strike {1d20+8} (two-hand d8), Damage {1d4+3} bludgeoning
+Melee/Ranged; Staff Strike {1d20+8}, Damage {1d4+3} bludgeoning

-2) Longsword (melee, greater striking, STR +4, slashing, with extra fire and cold)
+2) Longsword (greater striking, damageBonus +4, slashing, with extra fire and cold)
 - Output:
-Melee; Longsword Strike {1d20+16}, Damage {3d8+4} slashing + {1d6} fire + {1d6} cold
+Melee/Ranged; Longsword Strike {1d20+16}, Damage {3d8+4} slashing + {1d6} fire + {1d6} cold

-3) Longbow (ranged, striking, DEX +5, piercing, reload 0)
+3) Longbow (striking, damageBonus +5, piercing)
 - Output:
-Ranged; Longbow Strike {1d20+18} (reload 0), Damage {2d8+5} piercing
+Melee/Ranged; Longbow Strike {1d20+18}, Damage {2d8+5} piercing

-4) Javelin (thrown, no striking)
+4) Javelin (damageBonus from Pathbuilder, piercing)
 - Output:
-Ranged; Javelin Strike {1d20+X} (thrown 30 ft.), Damage {1d6+Y} piercing
+Melee/Ranged; Javelin Strike {1d20+X}, Damage {1d6+Y} piercing

 Notes:
 - X/Y are Pathbuilder-provided totals (attack and damage modifier).
-- Deadly/Fatal and similar traits are surfaced in parentheses for player awareness but not included in the base damage formula.
+- Trait-based details like two-hand, reload, thrown distance, deadly/fatal, and versatile are intentionally omitted.

+---

+## Template Overlay and Defaults

+- Baseline: Load the Tableplop character template as-is.
+- Overlay from Pathbuilder (Weapons only):
+  - Create entries under Weapons (77227920) from Pathbuilder data using the rules above.
+  - Do not modify unrelated template sections or properties.
+- Placeholders:
+  - Keep template placeholders like “Staff” in Weapons if Pathbuilder does not provide a matching weapon.
+  - If a Pathbuilder weapon has the same name as a template item, you may update that item instead of appending; otherwise append as a new entry.
+- Defaults:
+  - Any section/field not provided by Pathbuilder remains exactly as in the template (including `data: null`, fixed `icon` URL, and existing items).

+### Section Exclusions

+- On Person (`id: 77227962`): Excluded from conversion.
+Leave all entries exactly as they are in the template so the player can edit them.

 ---